laoutaris/privacy-policy/Privacy Policy for Fashion Tools.md

 ## 9. Changes to This Privacy Policy

 We may update this Privacy Policy occasionally to reflect changes in the features (e.g., new tools added in Version 1.0.5) or legal requirements.
 The updated policy will be posted within the app, and the Effective Date at the top will be revised.
-We'd like to encourage you to review this policy periodically.
+We want to encourage you to review this policy periodically.

 ---